openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/02-read-content-from-a-database.md

 ## Congratulations

-You have now learned how to create and test a data repository that can create, read, update and delete content from a database.
-We have so far been testing this with an in-memory database, but later we will replace this with a full blow SQL server running on OpenShift, but first, we should create REST services that the web page can use to update content.
+You have learned how to create and test a data repository that can create, read, update and delete content from a database.
+We have been testing this with an in-memory database, but later we will replace this with a full blow SQL server running on OpenShift, but first, we should create REST services that the web page can use to update content.